Research Applications: Learning and Skill Development

 ability to apply knowledge and skills that are required for effective job

 performance.
-In the course of developing interactive, computer-based training
+In the course of developing interactive, e-learning

 applications, the PNNL has created a varied set of cognitive-based, interactive